 The Writing Center is located in 101 McIver.
 It is open Monday-Thursday 9:00-8:00 and Friday 9:00-3:00.
 You may make an appointment by calling 334-3125.
 The Writing Center is very valuable resource for your writing in this class and for your other classes.

-Use the following format for all drafts of essays: Double-space, 1” margins all around, and 12 pt.
-Times New Roman font.
-Each page should have the writer’ s last name and page number in the upper right corner.
+Use the following format for all drafts of essays: Double-space, 1 margins all around, and a 12 pt. font such as this one (Garamond), Times New Roman, or Arial.

 (subject to change)